TREASURIES-Ten-year yields hit 5-week lows as labor market softens

 By Karen Brettell

-NEW YORK, Nov 3 (Reuters) - Benchmark 10-year U.S. Treasury yields fell to five-week lows on Friday and two-year yields were at the lowest since early September after data showed U.S. job growth slowed more than expected in October.
+NEW YORK, Nov 3 (Reuters) - Benchmark 10-year U.S. Treasury yields fell to five-week lows on Friday and two-year yields reached the lowest since early September after data showed U.S. job growth slowed more than expected in October.

 Nonfarm payrolls increased by 150,000 jobs last month, below economists expectations for a gain of 180,000.
 Data for September was revised lower to show 297,000 jobs created instead of 336,000 as previously reported.